 Information and Guidance: Who should I contact to discuss the concerns or needs of my child?
 Class teacher They are responsible for: Adapting and refining the curriculum to respond to strengths and needs of all pupils.
 Checking on the progress of your child and identifying, planning and delivery of any additional support.
 Contributing to devising personalised learning plans to prioritise and focus on the next steps required for your child to improve learning.
 Applying the school's SEN policy.
-If you have concerns about your child you should speak to your child's class teacher first.
-You may then be directed to the SENCO.
-Special Educational Needs Coordinator (SENCO) Mrs F Morris Email: liz.bennett@st- paulscray.bromley.sch.uk She is responsible for Coordinating provision for children with SEN and developing the school's SEN policy Ensuring that parents are: Involved in supporting their child's learning and access
+If you have concerns about your child, you should speak to your child's class teacher first.
+You may then be directed to the phase leader or SENCO.